reMarkable/envconfig/README.md

    that missing variables.
 That means that required fields, always require a value (not just the presence of the variable).
 This also means that default values will override empty environment variables.
+5. Byte slices expects environment variable values to be Base64 encoded.

 ```Go
 import "github.com/reMarkable/envconfig"